 If you love being outside, is there really a “wrong” time to start planning on making your deck, patio, or backyard even more awesome?
 I’d vote no, y’all.
 Because being outside is the best, especially when the weather is great.
 Whether you’re running through the cold sprinklers with the kids, digging in the warm, rich garden soil, or sitting in the shade watching the kids play, being outside fills a deep need inside each of us.
-So let’s get some DIY deck projects and ideas lined up so that we’re ready for this year’s BBQ and outdoor season.
+So let’s get some home and garden DIY deck projects and ideas lined up so that we’re ready for this year’s BBQ and outdoor season.

 Great DIY Deck Projects of All Sizes